TatsunoriMarumo/myBCIT-Guide/docs/applying-for-upass.md

 ## Apply for U-Pass
 !!!
 Warning "Check!"
-    To apply for your U-Pass, you must have paid your full tuition first.
+    To apply for your U-Pass, ensure you've paid your full tuition.
+Additionally, U-Pass applications open on the 16th of each month.

 1. Log in to **<u>[myBCIT](https://my.bcit.ca/)</u>**.